-If you love the great outdoors, the National Park Service has four dates on tap throughout the year when you can visit any of the hundreds of parks it maintains free of charge.
+If you love the great outdoors, the second of the National Park Service‘s four dates throughout the year when you can visit any of the hundreds of parks it maintains free of charge is upon us.

 Enjoy free outdoor adventure at our nation’s parks